wollscheidlab/MOAgent/README.md

 5. In the 'Output directory' field, specify the directory where you want to save your output.
 You can use the 'Browse' button to navigate to the directory.
 6. In the 'Bootstrap augmentation' check box, specify if bootstrap should be applied to augment the samples.
 The 'Noisy augmentation' check box specifies, if class-dependent Gaussian noise learned from the data should be applied during augmentation.
 7. In the 'Feature level' dropdown menu, select if the analyses should be done on peptide or protein level.
-8. In the 'GPU support' check box, specify if GPU should be used.
-By default, GPU is not used.
+8. In the 'GPU support' check box, specify if a GPU should be used.
+By default, a GPU is not used.
 (Not available in VM.
-Only available if GPU is installed - for experienced users)
+Only available if a GPU is installed - for experienced users)
-9. In the 'Force handalbe amount of features' check box it can be specified, if up to less than 30 features should be filtered, even if the optimal phenotyp classification is achieved with far more than 30 features.
+9. In the 'Force handalbe amount of features' check box it can be specified, if up to less than 30 features should be filtered, even if the optimal phenotype classification is achieved with far more than 30 features.
 10. In the considered Classes field write in comma separated which classes should be considered in the analysis.
 If the field is empty, all available classes will be considered.
-10. Click the 'Start' button to estimate the most contributing phenotyp-specific features.
+10. Click the 'Start' button to estimate the most contributing phenotype-specific features.

 #### Command Line